memgraph/orb/docs/data.md

 ## Other functions

 There are only three main functions to change the graph structure: `setup`, `merge`, and `remove`.
-But there are couple more functions that could be useful to you:
+But couple more functions could be useful to you:

 ```typescript
 // Returns the list of all nodes/edges in the graph